GL-Li/vimwiki/Rust_by_example.md

     ```

 ### 2.3 Arrays and slices
-An **arrays** is a collection of objects of the same time, whose length is known at compiling time.
+An **arrays** is a collection of objects of the same type, whose length is known at compiling time.
 A **slice** is a reference to a section of an array, whose length is unknown at compiling.

 - create an array:
     - `let x: [i32; 5] = [1, 2, 3, 4, 5];`